ReeceOosterbeek/StrutSurf/README.md

 A tool for analysis of strut morphology and surface roughness in additively manufactured lattices

-StrutSurf is written in MATLAB and requires  MATLAB (to run the source code) or the MATLAB Runtime nvironment (to run the executable installer).
+StrutSurf is written in MATLAB and requires  MATLAB (to run the source code) or the MATLAB Runtime environment (to run the executable installer).

 **Executable Installer**